"One ought, every day at least, to hear a little song, read a good poem, see a fine picture

 But remember the Red River Valley

-And the one that has loved you so true
+And the one who has loved you so true

 Sung by Marty Robbins (1925 -1982)